BurningForceKin/ModularSynthStuff/README.md

 V2 Notes: Printing error at the powerheader :/

+Copyright notes: This module is obviously ripped from LMNC's VCO (which is copied from someone elses tuner).
+I'm not selling this design, untill I have premission.

 # Braids
 I added some files for people who want to make a Through-hole Braids.
 You can download a PDF of my building instructions and a 3D file of the front panel.